 In absentia status can be granted for up to two years for a student who has completed the general examination requirement and is making satisfactory progress toward their degree.
+In extraordinary cases where dissertation research requires more than two years outside of Princeton, exceptions to the two-year cap may be possible.
 A semester spent in absentia is calculated as part of a student's total allowed enrollment.

 To be considered for in absentia status, the following conditions must be met:

 - there must be a demonstrated need to use educational resources that cannot be obtained at Princeton University;

 - the work away from Princeton will directly contribute to the student's progress to the degree; and

 - the student cannot physically live in Princeton or the vicinity.